 This is quite a funny word in Spanish that means that someone is sensitive to the cold.
 If a person is complaining about cold weather, you could tell them to stop being so Friolero.

-Pues could be translated as hmm.. in English and it’s another filler word which you will often hear in Spanish conversations.
+Pues could be translated as hmm.. in English and it’s another filler word that you will often hear in Spanish conversations.
 It can also be used as a direct response to what was previously said.

 Pues can mean various things, but it’s often used as “then” “since” or “well..” at the beginning of a sentence.

 Bueno literally means good but it’s also used as a filler word in the Spanish language.
 You’ll often hear someone saying Bueno at the beginning of a sentence when they reply to what you said.
 The meaning of this is similar to vale.

 Both Venga and Vamos basically mean “come on” or “let’s go”.
 Vamos is also the we-form of the Spanish verb Ir, which means to go.
 You’ll hear Spanish people saying either Venga or Vamos/Vamonos quite often.

 Mira means to look but it’s also used as a Spanish filler word at the beginning of a sentence, just like how you would use look in the English language.

 When Spanish people answer their phone, they usually say digame, which literally means “Tell me”.